DanielXMoore/Civet/CONTRIBUTING.md

 [interactive Hera demo](https://danielx.net/hera/docs/README.html);
 for example, the URL Parser demo should be fairly accessible.

-An alternative interface to reading Civet's `grammar.hera` is [this railroad diagram](https://civet.dev/railroad.html), generated with the
+An alternative interface to reading Civet's `parser.hera` is [this railroad diagram](https://civet.dev/railroad.html), generated with the
 [Railroad Diagram Generator](https://www.bottlecaps.de/rr/ui).